apollographql/apollo-server/docs/source/migration-two-dot.md

 // Construct a schema, using GraphQL schema language const typeDefs = gql` type Query {
-    annoucement: String
+    announcement: String
   }
 `;

 // Provide resolver functions for your schema fields const resolvers = {
   Query: {
-    annoucement: () =>
+    announcement: () =>
-      `Say hello to the new ApolloServer!
+      `Say hello to the new Apollo Server!
 A production ready GraphQL server with an incredible getting started experience.` }
 };